hallettmiket/hallettmiket.github.io/team/_posts/2000-08-05-squids-hockey.md

 Squids, because they were <strong>ferocious</strong>.

 <p style="text-align: justify;">Montreal has a long tradition in hockey, and arguably the first game of this sport was played at McGill University.
-For over a decade, our team was The Squidsx.
+For over a decade, our team was The Squids.
 Oh how we tapped into the rich tradition of hockey in Montreal.
 The Squids were a D league intramural hockey team at McGill University.</p>

 <blockquote>